 - Romanticism – Under the stars, sometimes by a campfire and nestled in the trees… A bit of the romance of the cinematic version of the American West experienced in real life.

 Of course, cowboy camping is not for all times and conditions.
-I use a tarp when it is more appropriate.
+I use a tarp or tarp-like shelter when it is more appropriate.

 - Insects.
-I’ll only semi-cowboy camp and rig up my mosquito netting when conditions are esp. bad (Yosemite during the early summer snow melt for example.
+I’ll only semi-cowboy camp and rig up my mosquito netting when conditions are esp. adverse (Yosemite during the early summer snowmelt, for example.
 Ack!)

 - When it is cold.
 If I am pushing the envelope of my gear, sleeping under a shelter helps trap the body heat I am producing.
-A shelter can add 5-10 of warmth depending on the shelter, pitch of my tarp and various other conditions.
+A shelter can add 5-10 of warmth depending on the accommodation, the pitch of my tarp, and various other conditions.

-- Backpacking with Mrs Mags.
-A roof, a wall and a floor are mandatory.
-Not optional!
+- Backpacking with some past partners: A roof, a wall, and a floor are mandatory.
+Not optional! 🙂

 When cowboy camping, the optimal campsite conditions are similar to traditional tent camping, but more so.